ari-feiglin/DaFAQ/README.md

 # <ins>**DaFAQ Database System**</ins>

 The DaFAQ (**Da**tabase **F**ind **A**nd **Q**uery) database system is a work-in-progress system for managing DaFAQ databases. <br />
-In the future there will also hopefully be a simple query language for it, too.
-But that's a big _maybe_.
+In the future there may also hopefully be a simple query language for it, too.
+But that's a big _maybe_. <br />
+While I'm making all my wishes, I'll go one step further and wish that this program will be somewhat useful.
+But I doubt it. <br />
+I have very limited knowledge on Databases and whatnot, so this system is probably extremely flawed (as in, not just the code, but the implementation, too).

 **IMPORTANT NOTE:** The DaFAQ system is built for Linux, and it may not work for other kernels and OSs.
 Sorry for the inconvenience.